Pupil Premium

 Wider strategies (for example, related to attendance, behaviour, wellbeing)

 Disadvantaged pupils at Pensby High School progress at a faster rate than similar schools locally and nationally.
-Progress 8 for disadvantaged pupils nationally is –0.55* in the Wirral LA –0.67 whilst at Pensby progress is higher at –0.3.
-The North West Progress 8 score for all pupils was –0.16.
-This data also reflects significant reduction in the gap between disadvantaged and non-disadvantaged pupils since last external set of examinations in 2019 evidencing the impact of the previous school pupil premium strategy on outcomes.
+Progress 8 for disadvantaged students nationally is –0.57 in the Wirral LA –0.75 whilst at Pensby progress is higher at –0.14.
+The North West Progress 8 score for all students was –0.17.
+Whilst disadvantaged P8 was -0.14 in 2024 at Pensby, 2023 progress 8 for disadvantage students was +0.03 which was significantly above both local and national progress data.
+This data evidences the impact of the previous school pupil premium strategy on outcomes.

 The attainment of disadvantaged students at Pensby High school is also higher than national and similar schools in the local authority.
-The Attainment 8 score for disadvantaged students nationally is 37.5 and 34.8 in the local authority.
-At Pensby the Attainment 8 score for disadvantaged pupils is higher than both national and local at 37.7.
-The gap between the Progress 8 and Attainment 8 scores of our disadvantaged and non-disadvantaged pupils has been converse to the national trend and has reduced since the start of the pandemic.
+The Attainment 8 score for disadvantaged students nationally is 34.5 and 31.3 in the local authority.
+At Pensby the Attainment 8 score for disadvantaged pupils is higher than both national and local at 37.8.
+The gap between the Progress 8 and Attainment 8 scores of our disadvantaged and non-disadvantaged pupils has been converse to the national trend and has reduced year on year post pandemic.

 We attribute the outcomes to a range of strategies which have had an impact on attainment and progress.
 Including: